 Police speculated the unidentifiable hunk of metal was a cellphone, hard drive or GPS system.

-Fragments of the metal were sent to an FBI lab, but they weren’t able to identify the object.
+Investigators sent fragments of the metal to an FBI lab, but the bureau could not identify the object.
 The only thing FBI officials could confirm was the majority of the object consisted of steel, and the burned chunks had “significant amounts” of calcium and strontium — a soft silver-white yellowish metal.

 As for the three strips of copper wire found inside the bag in the garage, they were about 2 to 3 inches in length.
 The FBI concluded the wires were 12 AWG or 0.081 inches thick.

 The length and width of the wires are consistent with what is found inside a Ridgid impact driver.

 To test Cawley’s theory that the murder weapon was an impact driver, he bought one similar to the Ridgid impact driver.
 The sole intention of purchasing the impact driver was to destroy it to see if it was consistent with the findings from West Valley police.

 With the help of a friend, Cawley applied an oxyacetylene cutting flame to the impact driver, just like Josh may have done.
 After 45 minutes to an hour, Cawley was left with a melted, but not completely destroyed, tool.